Why Measure Efficiency of Stitching Lines

 • Used in capacity planning for the factory

-• Calculating performance incentive for stitching operators and other personnel involved in production.
+• Calculating performance incentives for stitching operators and other personnel involved in production.

-This post is the tiny part of my new ebook "Garment Maker's KPIs: Why to measure & how to measure?"
+This post is a tiny part of my new ebook "Garment Maker's KPIs: Why to measure & how to measure?"

 1. Intro of the KPI